What is AI copilots?

 1) Do AI copilots replace employees?

-2) How do I evaluate a copilot for my organization?
+3) How do I evaluate a copilot quickly?

 Bottom line